دوفصلنامۀ علمی هستی و شناخت

 Explaining and Critical Analysis of Fodor’s Language of Thought Hypothesis

-1 Master of Philosophy, Ferdowsi University of Mashhad, Khorasan Razavi, Iran.
+1 Master of Philosophy, Ferdowsi University of Mashhad, Mashhad, Iran

-2 Master of Philosophy, Ferdowsi University of Mashhad, Khorasan Razavi, Iran.
+2 Assistant Professor, Faculty of Theology and Islamic Studies, Ferdowsi University of Mashhad, Mashhad, Iran.
+(Corresponding author)

 Factionalists claimed that the mental states must be defined through specific functional roles that they play in explaining the behavior of organism in different positions.